How We Taught Our Severe / Non Verbal Autistic Son To Swim

 We were flabbergasted.
 Our kid could swim!
 Ok, not swim with purpose.
-Kyle doesn’t do much with purpose.
+He doesn’t do much with purpose.
 But he could tread water / doggie paddle like nobody’s business.
 And he got the concept of holding his breath and coming up for air right away.

 And the swallowing water?
 Noel said, “he’ll learn if we just force him too…” And after a few lessons with Noel and a few strange colored pee-pees he cut down on the drinking dramatically.

-And has Kyle made a ton of progress in his swimming over the past 4 years?
+And has the king made a ton of progress in his swimming over the past 4 years?
 Not really.
 He is still a great swimmer, but he doesn’t love it as much as he once did.
 You could say that he used to be OBSESSED with swimming.
 He would stay in the pool for as long as he could, no matter how cold the water.

 Now he’s a bit more typical in a way.
 He gets cold in the water very fast and wants to get out…or he isn’t in the mood.
 Or he just wants to do flips, or swim to the bottom.